 And that’s just on a regular day.
 Some days have provided more unique challenges, and CES Lawrenceville has gone above and beyond to overcome every one of them.

 That sort of dedication goes a long way, especially during this time.
 The unfortunate reality is that many places have their hands tied right now because of state regulations and guidelines.
-CES Lawrenceville is doing everything they can to help essential businesses and jobsites keep moving forward.
-The reputation that CES Lawrenceville has as a supplier that essential businesses can trust is starting to catch on, and Scannon attributes that to his team’s hard work.
+CES Lawrenceville is doing everything they can to help essential businesses and job sites keep moving forward.
+CES Lawrenceville’s reputation as a supplier that essential businesses can trust is starting to spread, and Scannon attributes that to his team’s hard work.

 “I couldn’t do it without Operations Manager Dave Donahue, Kevin Sullivan from counter sales, and our driver, Andy Grullon,” said Scannon.
-“My guys aren’t just dedicated to getting a job done; they’re dedicated to following through, crossing the t’s and dotting the i’s.
+“My guys don’t just get the job done; they follow through, crossing the t’s and dotting the i’s.
 They care about making sure everything is always correct, and it shows.”